 On a drizzly Friday morning, ahead of tropical Storm Bonnie’s arrival, I fished Estero Bay with Dwayne McCoy and his sister, Heather Romines.
 There was trout a-plenty again—sixteen of them, including four keepers to 17 inches, along with a 20-inch Spanish mackerel, small sheepshead, ladyfish and crevalle jack, all biting shrimp.
 We released all but the keeper trout.

 Saturday morning, the sun was shining and the only remnants Bonnie were some slightly higher than usual winds.
 I fished inshore with Terry and Lori Dobbs and friends, Tom & Jane, all from Arkansas.
 We went after trout with shrimp and popping corks and caught a bunch of those, including two nice keepers at just over 20 inches and 16 inches—Lori caught both of those, along with a 15-inch sheepshead.
 Tom caught and released a twenty-pound stingray, as the group tried to capture its immensity on film.
 We also released ladyfish, smaller trout and smaller sheepshead.
 The group got to see some dolphins and a manatee, on our way back to shore.

 Monday morning I was back in Estero Bay, this time on a catch-and-release trip with Chris and Lori King and their daughters, Addy, eleven, and Libby, fourteen.
 We released trout, sheepshead, snapper and snook, all caught on live shrimp.

-The photo shown is of angler, John France, with a 19 inch mutton snapper, caught on shrimp, on a recent offshore trip.
+The photo shown is of eleven-year-old angler, T.J.
+Shubert with a 16-inch trout, caught on shrimp and a popping cork, on a recent inshore trip.